-Figure 8: Map showing the location and mean grain-size of the sampled beaches and the result of the morphodynamic classification using the Masselink and Short (1993) model.
+Figure 8.
+Map showing the location and mean grain size of the sampled beaches and the result of the morphodynamic classification using the Masselink and Short (1993) model.
 Finally, the lower graph shows the longshore variability of the modal breaking wave height used for the classification.
+Mean grain sizes were estimated using the Folk and Ward (1957) logarithmic method.

-5 Conclusions
+6 Conclusions

-A new database, IBAM-Sed, including the textural characterization of sediment samples along the southern Atlantic coast of the Iberian Peninsula is presented.
-The database compiles the results from 24 projects within the frame of which a total of 4727 samples have been collected between 1996 and 2015.
+A new database, IBAM-Sed, including the textural characterization of sediment samples along the southern Atlantic coast of the Iberian Peninsula, is presented.
+The database compiles the results from 24 projects within a framework of which a total of 4727 samples were collected between 1996 and 2015.
 The compiled database includes samples from diverse sedimentary environments from emerged coastal barriers (including dunes) to the outer continental shelf, integrating sediments as well from estuaries, and a coastal lagoon.

-The utility of the compiled database is demonstrated through three examples that show how this type of information can be used to characterize baseline conditions for further comparison analysis to assess the impact of anthropogenic activities within a basin over the surface distribution of sediments or even the impact from climate related variability.
+The utility of the compiled database is demonstrated through three examples that show how this type of information can be used to characterize baseline conditions for further comparison analysis to assess the impact of anthropogenic activities within a basin over the surface distribution of sediments or even the impact from climate-related variability.
 Alternatively, the database is shown to contribute to decision making by providing the needed information during the selection of potential areas for dredging for nourishment purposes.
-Finally, it is shown how the database owns relevant information to apply morphodynamic models of beach classification as sediment texture states as one of the most important parameters on the determination of morphodynamic beach types.
+Finally, it is shown how the database owns relevant information to apply morphodynamic models of beach classification as sediment texture states as one of the most important parameters in the determination of morphodynamic beach types.